-The practice had had a recent Legionella risk assessment carried out to determine if there were any risks associated with the premises.
+The practice had had a Legionella risk assessment carried out in 2011 to determine if there were any risks associated with the premises; however it was not regularly reviewed.
 (Legionella is a bacterium found in the environment which can contaminate water systems in buildings).
-Actions were identified in the assessment and these had been carried out, for example, we saw records of checks and testing on water temperatures, which assisted in monitoring the risk from Legionella.
+Actions were identified in the assessment but these had not all been carried out appropriately, for example, we saw records of checks and testing on water temperatures which assisted in monitoring the risk from Legionella but they were carried out annually instead of monthly as recommended.
 The dental water lines and suction unit were cleaned and disinfected daily, in accordance with guidance, to prevent the growth and spread of Legionella bacteria.